I. Understanding Technical Debt for Enterprise Applications

 Why does technical debt build up so quickly?
-Because every new complex application requires you to keep hundreds, even thousands, of code-based legacy applications running in the background—some of them are decades old at this point.
-And if you build new apps with a code-based, or even a low-code/no-code solution, you will only contribute to your mountain of technical debt—and the resources you have to devote to maintaining your applications, from security, compliance, and updates to simply keeping the lights on.
+Because for every new application you create, you must ensure that hundreds, even thousands, of code-based legacy applications keep running in the background— some of them are decades old at this point.
+And if you build new apps with a code—or even a low-code/no-code solution, as we will see—they start adding to your mountain of technical debt as soon as they go live.

-To manage technical debt, you first need to be able to understand it and measure it.
+To overcome the problem of technical debt, you first need to be able to understand how to measure technical debt.
 Then, you have to identify its causes.
-And finally, you need a sustainable way to reduce technical debt in the future.
+And finally, you need a sustainable way to eliminate it in the future.
 The following guide helps you:

-• Define technical debt, including hidden sources that you may not be considering.
+- Define technical debt, including hidden sources that stakeholders may be missing.

-• Understand why low-code/no-code solutions don’t solve the problem.
+- Understand why low-code/no-code solutions don’t solve the problem of technical debt.

 Gartner defines technical debt as the work that is “‘owed’ to an IT system when teams ‘borrow’ against long-term quality.”
 This generally happens because teams are forced to take shortcuts and workarounds to meet delivery deadlines.
 These shortcuts result in all kinds of problems, from performance to scalability and resilience.
 While the finance department may not include technical debts in their reporting, it functions very much like financial debt.